arosenkranz/scenarios/notebook-api-lab/04-share-notebook.md

 Luckily, there are other means of sharing notebooks.
 Ones that can work with you and your team's workflow.

-Head to the Datadog app to [view your notebook](https://app.datadoghq.com/notebooks/list).
+Head to the Datadog app to <a href="https://app.datadoghq.com/notebooks/list" target="_datadog">view your notebook</a>.
 In the upper-right corner of the page, you'll find the "Share" button.
 Select it and you'll see a dropdown list of sharing options for you to explore that looks like this image:

 ![@TODO: Add image]()